 Conclusion

 While cherry eye in dogs may look concerning, it’s a manageable and treatable condition.
-That red or pink bulge on the corner of your dog’s eye is not usually serious, but it can be uncomfortable for them.
+That red or pink bulge on the corner of the eye isn’t usually serious, but it can cause discomfort and complications if left untreated.

-The good news is that with proper care and treatment, most dogs make a full recovery and return to their happy, comfortable selves.
+The good news is that with the right diagnosis, surgical technique, and post-care, your dog can regain comfort and clear vision.
+Most dogs make a full recovery and return to their happy, curious selves.

 Share